-Investment property represents a building located in Sadyaat Island, acquired on 28 August 2017 by Emirates Driving Company PJSC, a subsidiary acquired by the Group during the year.
+Investment property represents a building located in Sadyaat Island, acquired on 28 August 2017 by Emirates Driving Company PJSC, a subsidiary.

-The fair value of the Group's investment property as at 31 December 2021 amounted to AED 136,700 thousand and has been arrived by reference to a valuation carried out by independent valuers not related to the Group.
-The independent valuers have appropriate qualifications and recent experience in the valuation of properties in the relevant location.
+The fair value of the Group's investment property as at 31 December 2022 amounted to AED 148,500 thousand (31 December 2021: AED 136,700 thousand) and has been arrived by reference to a valuation carried out by independent valuer not related to the Group.
+The independent valuer appropriate qualifications and recent experience in the valuation of properties in the relevant location.